goodest-goodlab/UM-CoV-Seq/TJT_pipeline_README.md

 # TODOs

-1. Make a config file for specifying the raw data, batch, ref genome, etc. DONE.
-2. Improve the readgroup function? pull the first line of the FASTA and parse it to get a little more info, instead of the pretty simple stuff I'm doing currently.
-3. Figure out how to copy the used snakefile into the results folder for each batch.
-Also, add date, runstart, runend, and other info to pipeline log.
-DONE
-4. Fix base filename params in various rules, infer them from the output filename instead of hard-coding?
-Snakemake linter prefers this.
-5. Add log files to any rule without logs, so that important stuff isn't saved in the slurm logs.
-DONE
-6. Redo resources with slurm variables?
-DONE.
-7. Figure out whether to add the -aa option for the pileup for consensus sequences for iVar.
+1. Figure out whether to add the -aa option for the pileup for consensus sequences for iVar.
-8. Add back in the dag and help rules the I keep in my other pipelines?
-9. Deal with conda environments.
-Can't get my GATK install to work properly.
-DONE.
-10. Get SLURM logs to ouput into folders for each batch.
-DONE.

 # IDEAS